samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 ## Methods

-In this study we used a machine learning method (XG-Boost) to model decisions to give thrombolysis at each hospital.
+In this study we used a machine learning method (XG-Boost) to predict decisions to give thrombolysis at each hospital.

 In order to make the model easier to explain we found the most important features that would predict whetehr a patient received thrombolysis or not.
 We found that with 8 features we could get accuracy that was very close to use all available features.
 These 8 features were: